Merchant Cash Advance (MCA)

 Est. daily remittance$344Total Payback / ~189 business days

 These figures are estimates for education only, not an offer of financing.
 A merchant cash advance has a fixed total cost regardless of how fast it is repaid — so paying it back faster raises the effective APR.
 If your business can qualify for an SBA or bank term loan, that route is almost always cheaper.
-The Business Capital Authority is published by Premier Merchant Funding.
+The Business Capital Authority is published by Premium Merchant Funding.

 Who an MCA fits